Polyfrost/OneConfig-Documentation/README.md

 We want people to be able to configure their mods in one GUI like a custom client, while allowing for the customizability and versatility of loaders like Forge.
 It's designed to work with pretty much any mod, and includes [compatibility](config/compatibility/ "mention") features to allow mods that might not use the OneConfig system yet to still be edited and used inside the GUI.

-We also hope to provide a well documented, easily understandable general purpose library with many [Broken link](broken-reference "mention") so more developers can come onto the Minecraft modding scene with ease.
+We also hope to provide a well documented, easily understandable general purpose library with easy-to-understand documentation so more developers can arrive to the Minecraft modding scene with ease.